-First Two Offenses- verbal warnings; documented in student agenda.

-Third Offense- written reflection sheet completed in the classroom.

-Fourth Offense- phone call home.

-Fifth Offense- "bounce" to another classroom and 2nd reflection completed.
-Sixth Offense is an office referral which, after due process, may result in an out-of-school suspension depending on the severity.

-Continued offenses or a severe behavior incident will result in a Student Services Referral and after due process, may result in an out-of-school suspension.
+- First Offense verbal warning - Second Offense verbal warning and code in student agenda - Third Offense code in student agenda, reflection sheet completed, possible "bounce" to another classroom - Fourth Offense third code in student agenda, office or student services referral, and phone call home. - Continued offenses or a severe behavior incident will result in a student services or office referral and after due process, may result in an out-of-school suspension.